 Now that we’ve gone over how the CatGenie cleaning cycle works, let’s talk about its effectiveness.

-How Thoroughly Did The CatGenie Clean?
+How Thoroughly Did the CatGenie Clean?

 During the scooping phase, I found that the CatGenie failed to capture all of my cats’ waste.
 Instead of cleanly removing every bit of feces and sending it away into the hopper, the Genie Hand reached the end of the scooping phase with bits of poop stuck to its tines.

 Any feces that doesn’t make it to the hopper remains on the rake or in the litter bowl, meaning that it’ll be washed and dried just like the granules.
+Delaying the cleaning cycle to allow waste to solidify may prevent this from happening.

-The CatGenie’s Odor Control Ability Depended Upon Which Stage Of The Cleaning Cycle It Was In.
+The CatGenie’s Odor Control Ability Depended Upon Which Stage of The Cleaning Cycle It Was In.

 First off, the CatGenie doesn’t do anything to reduce urine or feces odor in between cycles.
-So if you’re running the CatGenie on a regular schedule or using it in manual activation mode, prepare for some odor.
+So, if you’re running the CatGenie on a regular schedule or using it in manual activation mode, prepare for some odor.

 I also noticed some odor during each cleaning cycle.
 Because the CatGenie wasn’t scooping away all of the solid waste, some of that waste stuck around for the drying process.
 The combination of lingering feces and hot air made for a smelly bathroom.

-After the cleaning cycle is complete, however, there wasn’t any odor at all.
+After the cleaning cycle was complete, however, there wasn’t any odor at all.
 Even with a few chunks of stool remaining in the bowl, I found that the sanitized litter smelled like SaniSolution—not a hint of feces or urine.

-How Much Did The CatGenie Granules Scatter And Track?
+How Much Did the CatGenie Granules Scatter and Track?

 The lightweight litter granules tended to escape the litter bowl and scatter across the floor.
-Another thing worth noting is that, although the Genie hand is designed to shake excess litter back into the bowl before transferring it into the hopper, this doesn’t always work.
-I noticed that a pinch of litter went into bowl during every cleaning cycle.
+Another thing worth noting is that, although the Genie Hand is designed to shake excess litter back into the bowl before transferring it into the hopper, this doesn’t always work.
+I noticed that a pinch of litter went into the bowl during every cleaning cycle.

 For litter that is supposed to last 2-3 months between each changeout, a lot of CatGenie granules were ending up in the trash or flushed away down the toilet.
+Using the GenieDome may help prevent scatter but won’t affect the incidence of granules being flushed away.

 How Much Maintenance Was Involved?